 SIP-based voice communication is the way of the future.
 In this article we have considered a number of factors that will help you to plan a successful migration from your current PRI-based system to a modern SIP-based system.

 The team at Carrierbid can help you understand how SIP fits into your specific environment and business needs.
 We can perform detailed assessments and assist you in developing the solution that is right for you.
-Our domain experts can be reached directly at www.carrierbid.com.
+Our experts can be reached directly at www.carrierbid.com by filling out the form at the bottom of the page or by calling us toll-free.